 Thursday, August 29, 2013

-A friend of mine wrote a note to the family on facebook last night.
-It was a nice tribute, and it made me cry.
-One of the things she said was, “You raised a young man who completed his godly purpose on this earth in only 18 years.
+One night, a friend wrote a note to the family on Facebook.
+She said, “You raised a young man who completed his godly purpose on this earth in only 18 years.
 It takes so many of us so many more years to do the same.”
-What an amazing statement!

 Tuesday, August 27, 2013